HomeRefill/come-to-homerefill/tests/mobile/README.md

 ## Technical Requirements

-You should see this project as an opportunity to create an app following modern development best practices, but also feel free to use your own app architecture preferences (coding standards, code organization, third-party libraries, etc).
+Our fictional product is expected to grow fast, so an adaptive solution that responds well to changes is what we want to achieve.

 ### API

-The API to consumes your app must be IGDB. https://api.igdb.com/
+Use the IGDB API to fetch the data to be used in the app: https://api.igdb.com/
-You can use a Wrapper or normal usage of API. **The normal usage of API is better to measure your knowledge.**

-## Deliverables
+### Deliverables

-The project source code and dependencies should be made available in Bitbucket, Github or Gitlab as you wish.
-Here are the steps you should
-follow:
+Please follow the steps below:

-1. Create a public repository.
+1. Create a repository for the source code on BitBucket, GitHub or GitLab;

-2. Create a "development" branch and commit the code to it.
-Do not push the code to the master branch.

-3. Create a "screenshots" sub-folder and include one screenshot by screen created.
+2. Create a "screenshots" sub-folder and include one screenshot per screen created;

-4. Include a README file that describes:
-	* Special build instructions, if any;
-	* List of third-party libraries used and short description of why/how they were used;
+3. Include a README file with special build instructions, list of third-party libraries (with a short description of why they were chosen), and any other note about the code you think we should know;

-5. Once the work is complete, create a pull request and send us the link.
+4. Once the work is complete, send us the link to the repo (if it's public), or grant read access to one of our users, depending on the platform:

-## Notes

-Remember that you're writing code that will be reviewed, tested.
-Things to keep in mind:

-* First of all, it should compile and run without errors.

-* Make the tests described on https://developer.android.com/training/testing/fundamentals. (if it was an android application)

-* Despite the project simplicity, don't ignore development and architecture best practices.
-It's expected that code architecture will be structured to support project growth.

-We wish you good luck!
+	- BitBucket: thiago-valentim
+	- GitHub: valentim
+	- GitLab: marcvit

+Good luck, and enjoy! ;)